-During 2022, the City of Lenox water system was tested for the presence of bacteriological content, nitrate-nitrite, volatile organic compounds, TTHMs, and HAA5s.
-We are pleased to inform you that The City of Lenox did not have any violations of water quality parameters during 2022.
+During 2023, the City of Lenox water system was tested for the presence of bacteriological content, nitrate-nitrite, volatile organic compounds, inorganic compounds, lead & copper, TTHMs, and HAA5s.
+We are pleased to inform you that The City of Lenox did not have any violations of water quality parameters during 2023.
 All detected contaminants are delineated in the accompanying charts.
 Any contaminants not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.